-Local Lockdowns could be implemented at any point, to support the central government strategy of controlling the virus and preventing further spread of the disease.
+National restrictions could be reintroduced at any point to support the central government strategy of controlling and preventing further spread of the virus.

 In such an event, the school will be led by government advice and take advice from Public Health England on the level of risk faced by pupils and staff.